gamer-geek/nordvpn_randomizer-nm/README.md

 # nordvpn_randomizer-nm  (Network-Manager Edition)

 **Note**, this was written while bored and drunk mainly on my cell phone so the code is crude, but working just fine.
-I will improve when time allows for it.
+I will improve it when time allows for it.
 Better usage/installation instructions included.

 This script is tested on Linux Mint (18.3) and should work on all Ubuntu-derivaties and debian with minimal or no changes.